PomonaCS051/PomonaCS051.github.io/student_guide.md

 {% highlight bash %}
 cd path/to/folder # swap out 'path/to/folder' with the actual path!
 {% endhighlight %}

-When you are working with Git commands, you will want to `cd` into the directory that is one level above the `.git` directory.
+When you are working with Git commands, you will want to `cd` into the working directory.
+(It is one level above the `.git` directory.)

 1. In the Git Repositories view in Eclipse, click the arrow next to your repository.
 2. Then, `ctrl`-click on *Working Directory* and click *Copy Path to Clipboard*.
 3. In terminal type `cd` plus a space and paste the path you copied in the above step.
-Then hit return and you will be in the proper directory.
+Then hit return and you will be in the proper directory. **At the start of each lab session, we recommend you naviget to thr proper directory and leave the tab open so you don't have to continuously repeating this section.**

 > Hint: If you need to figure out where you are in your filesystem, you can
 > type `pwd` which stands for "print working directory."